MinhMXC/tp/docs/DeveloperGuide.md

    message confirms.

 4. **Test case (name already exist):** \
+   Ensure that a tag named 'friends' already exists before doing this test. \
    `addtag n/friends` \
    **Expected:** No change.
 Error message indicates that the addition will result in duplicate tag.